 Batgirl's Book Club #2

 Last week, Batling BatBandwagoner sent Batgirl an article from the Toronto Star about the new direction of the Blue Jays.
-As anyone who has read Moneyball knows, Toronto GM J.P.
+As anyone who has read knows, Toronto GM J.P.
 Ricciardi, besides being a Corey-Koskie-stealing blackguard, is a protege of one Billy Beane.
 Or at least was; according to the article in the Star, the Blue Jays are going to eschew Moneyball in favor of Minnyball, which is all very interesting, because Batgirl thinks...

 img_bk_moneyball.jpg